ethyca/fides/docs/fides/docs/saas_connectors/saas_config.md

                 field: member.id
                 direction: from
 ```
 This example uses two dynamic path variables, one from `member.id` and one from `member.list_id`.
-Since both of these are references to the `member` collection, we must first issue a data retrieval (which will happen automatically if the `read` request is defined).
+Since both of these are references to the `member` collection, first issue a data retrieval (which will happen automatically if the `read` request is defined).
 If a call to `GET /3.0/search-members` returned the following `member` object:
 ```yaml
 {
     "list_id": "123",